-\cdot A player when he is on the playing court and is entitled to play.
+• A player when they are on the playing court and are entitled to play.

-\cdot A substitute when he is not on the playing court, but he is entitled to play.
+• A substitute when they are not on the playing court, but are entitled to play.

 6.1.3.
 During an interval of play, all team members entitled to play are considered as players.